wickathou/diploi.com/src/content/blog/hosting_astro_apps/hosting_astro_apps.md

 - Preview your Astro site live instantly
 - Code directly in the browser using the built-in IDE
-- Or connect remotely via SSH using VS Code, Cursor, or any dev container–friendly IDE
+- Or connect remotely via SSH using VS Code, Cursor, or any dev container-friendly IDE

 ---